 Each person will find their favorite niche in this vast theme.

 2. People photography

 People are the most beautiful topic to photograph.
 They’re diverse, they represent different cultures, they dress differently, they have unique activities.
 Some of the best travel photos are of people.
 The famous picture of the Afghan girl that was the cover of the National Geographic Magazine in June 1985 comes to mind.
 It’s been broadly used and reused over time.
-That was “just” the most famous photo by North-American Steve McCurry who continued his work along the same style.
+That was “just” the most famous photo by North-American Steve McCurry who continued his work along with the same photography style.